LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 #### Use of Protocol Logics by Other Modules

 As of writing this proposal, other modules exist in the Lisk protocol that make use of tokens.
-Those uses should be updated to call functions implemented by the token module as defined in this proposal.
+Those uses should be updated to call functions implemented by the Token module as defined in this proposal.
 This guarantees that those modules will not trigger potentially improper state changes.
 For example:

 *   The voting process should use the `lock` and `unlock` function to lock and unlock voted tokens.